Type above and press Enter to search. Press Esc to cancel.

 How to choose which metrics to measure

 When you’re first getting started on social media reporting, it can be confusing to work out which numbers are worth analysing, and which are vanity metrics.
-We often refer to follower and like count as vanity metrics – while they’re nice to look at, they don’t give you a real insight into return on investment in comparison to referral traffic and conversions.
+We often refer to follower and like count as vanity metrics – while they’re great to have, they don’t give you true insight into return on investment in comparison to referral traffic and conversions.

 Below are six metrics that you’ll see and hear in reference to social media reporting.